digital-blueprint/handbook/docs/frontend/dev/ui_guideline.md

 We distinguish between tables with fix content [[Fig. 7]](#fig7) and datatables [[Fig. 9]](#fig9).

 Depending on the operation area you can decide between endless scroll or pagination.
-An example for endless scroll can be found in the [Nextcloudfilepicker Webcomponent](https://gitlab.tugraz.at/dbp/web-components/toolkit/-/blob/master/packages/file-handling/src/nextcloud-file-picker.js){:target="_blank"}.
+An example for endless scroll can be found in the [Nextcloud file picker Webcomponents](https://gitlab.tugraz.at/dbp/web-components/toolkit/-/blob/master/packages/file-handling/src/nextcloud-file-picker.js){:target="_blank"}.
 An example for pagination can be found in [Formalize](https://gitlab.tugraz.at/dbp/formalize/formalize){:target="_blank"}.

-If you have an endless scroll, you can also show up a `select all` button as it was done in the Nextcloudfilepicker Webcomponent.
+If you have an endless scroll, you can also show up a `select all` button as it was done in the Nextcloud file picker Webcomponents.

 If you have row action buttons you can distinguish between: selecting a row and connect these rows with a button, or you can create a call to actions column in the last column of the table.
 The row action buttons can be placed there.
 E.g.: Open the row in Detail,